ibioChile/Transcriptomics-R-Workshop-public/Session1-Temporal_Analysis/3_Pipeline-Gene_expression_analysis.md

 <img src="3_Pipeline-Gene_expression_analysis_files/figure-gfm/fig13-1.png" style="display: block; margin: auto;" />

-Note that sample clustering is different when using pseudocounts or cpm.
-The distance between samples is sensible to the kind of data that you use and pseudocounts are different than cpm, as you see on the panel C and D of the first graph of data transformation section.
+Note that sample clustering could be different when using pseudocounts or cpm.
+The correlation between samples is sensible to the kind of data that you use and pseudocounts are different than cpm, as you see on the panel C and D of the first graph of data transformation section.
 Some people do prefer to use pseudocounts but the correct way is to use cpm (<https://www.biostars.org/p/165619/>).

 ## 7\.
 Lineal model